Support Centre

 • Rulebook on the Form of Notification on Personal Data Breach and Manner of Notifying the Commissioner for Information of Public Importance and Protection of Personal Data on Personal Data Breach (Official Gazette of the Republic of Serbia, No. 40/2019) (only available in Serbian here), which sets out the notification form on personal data breaches and the manner of informing the Poverenik on personal data breaches;

-• Rulebook on the Complaint Form (Official Gazette of the Republic of Serbia, No. 40/2019) (only available in Serbian here), which defines the complaint form that a natural person can submit to the Poverenik if he or she considers that the processing of his or her personal data has been carried out contrary to the provisions of the Law;
+• Rulebook on the Complaint Form (Official Gazette of the Republic of Serbia, No. 40/2019) (only available in Serbian here), which defines the complaint form that a natural person can submit to the Poverenik if they consider that the processing of their personal data has been carried out contrary to the provisions of the Law;

 • Decision on the List of Types of Personal Data Processing Operations for Which an Assessment of the Impact on the Personal Data Protection Must be Performed and the Opinion of the Commissioner for Information of Public Importance and Personal Data Protection Must be Sought (Official Gazette of the Republic of Serbia, No. 45/2019, 112/2020) (only available in Serbian here), which establishes a list of personal data processing operations for which the data controller, before commencing processing, must perform an impact assessment and must seek the Commissioner's opinion;